deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 Tissue sample.
 No time for subtlety or swabs, gotta get her in the bag *fast.* Sampler leaves a little bleeding wound on her arm.

 Intubate while Base shoves her into the bag.
-Last steps: Hands clear, bag closed, field on.
+Last steps: hands clear, bag closed, field on.
 Attach tissue sample and upload scan.

 Smacks on the arm from ‘Base.
 “I got her!”